sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 5 rows × 58 columns| | | | | | | | | | | | | | | | | | | | |

-Then the data frame was converted to convert index to datetime
+The dataframe Date was converted to datetime Index
 ```python
 ## convert index to datetime
 covid_df.index = pd.to_datetime(covid_df.index, infer_datetime_format=True)
 ```

+Now we have a clean data set which will have Date as Index, and sum of cases for each State.
-Form hear onward we can use the following function to get a state data by name
+From here onwards, we can use the following function to get cumulative number of cases (total) and new cases (new) for a given State in the dataframe.
 ```Python
 def getCases(df, aState):
     # create total cases column